LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.154.0
+*Released*: 13 April 2022
+* Item 10253: Remove experimental feature to officially switch to new Grid Filtering UX changes
+  * remove OmniBox.tsx and related tests, helpers, scss, etc. (moving the items still in use to GridPanel dir)
+  * remove react-input-autosize dependency

 ### version 2.153.1
 *Released*: 12 April 2022
 * Add a configuration option in the issue definition properties panel to select the default related issues folder.